 HOP’s outreach in Peru began with the donation of school supplies and sewing machines to villages along our trekking routes, and grew to hosting an annual Chocolatada festival in Pashpa, a small village near the trailhead to the Cordillera Blanca’s Ishinca Valley, one of World Wide Trekking’s most popular alpine climbing areas.
 In 2017, we have significantly expanded our efforts in Peru.
-In partnership with Goal Zero and Dell Computers and others, we have constructed a solar powered computer center in Pashpa, and a second center in the nearby village of Huaripampa.
+In partnership with Goal Zero, Dell Computers and others, we have constructed a solar powered computer center in Pashpa, and a second center in the nearby village of Huaripampa.

 The 1500 residents of Pashpa Village and surrounding villages